Hertford County, North Carolina Records

 Hertford County Cities and Towns include Ahoskie, Cofield, Como, Harrellsville, Murfreesboro, Winton.
 A Map of Hertford County, North Carolina contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
 There is a collection of old Ohio maps at MapGeeks.org.

 Hertford County Townships include Ahoskie, Harrellsville, Como, Murfreesboro, St. Johns, and Winton.
 View a Map of Hertford County Townships.

 Hertford County, NC Courthouse

 The following dates indicates what vital, land, probate, and court records are in Hertford county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Also see the Hertford County Records in the North Carolina State Archives.
 The County Courthouse was destroyed in 1830 & 1862 by fire, Some records fragmented

 - Hertford County Clerk of Court has Probate Records from 1868, Court Records from 1830 and Divorce Records from call court clerk for details.
-The County Clerk of Court holds probate records and court records if they have not been transferred to the state archives in Raleigh.
 Probate records include not only wills, but also loose estates records.
-Court records may include apprentice bonds, bastardy bonds, and officials' or constables' bonds in addition to dockets, fee and account books, and court minutes and orders.
-They also have Divorce Records.

 - Hertford County Tax Assessor / Collector